LiliaFramework/Lilia/documentation/docs/hooks/gamemode_hooks.md

 **Purpose**

-Checks if the local player may start creating a character.
+Checks if a player may start creating a character.
 Determines if the player may create a new character.

 **Parameters**

-- `player` (`Player`): Local player.
+- `player` (`Player`): The player attempting to create a character.
+- `data` (`table`|nil): Optional character data being created.
+Only supplied on the server.

 **Realm**

-`Client`
+`Shared`

 **Returns**